carpentries-incubator/swc_github_flow/for_novice_contributors.md

 ### Prerequisites and other options
 -   Editing requires a GitHub account.
 You can set one up at <https://github.com>
--   If you don’t want to use GitHub, you can suggest changes by specifying the lesson in the email title and emailing them to checkout@carpentries.org
+-   If you are [making a contribution as part of Instructor Training checkout](https://carpentries.github.io/instructor-training/checkout/index.html#1-lesson-contributions) and do not want to use GitHub, you can suggest changes by specifying the lesson in the email title and emailing them to instructor.training@carpentries.org

 Note: The GitHub webpage interface works well for making relatively small edits, like adding a link, fixing typos, or adding several lines of explanation.
 For larger edits, the command line interface is recommended.